-In September 2006, the Financial Accounting Standards Board issued Statement of Financial Accounting Standards ("SFAS") No. 157, "fair Value Measurements."
+In September 2006, the Financial Accounting Standards Board issued Statement of Financial Accounting Standards ("SFAS") No. 157, "Fair Value Measurements."
 SFAS No. 157 clarifies the principle that fair value should be based on the assumptions market participants would use when pricing an asset or liability and establishes a fair value hierarchy that prioritizes the information used to develop those assumptions.
-Under the standard, fair value measurements would be separately disclosed by level within the fair value hierarchy.
+Under the standard, fair value measurements would be separately disclosed by level within the fair hierarchy.
 SFAS No. 157 is effective for financial statements issued for fiscal years beginning after November 15, 2007 and interim periods within those fiscal years, with early adoption permitted.
-The Company does not expect the adoption of SFAS No. 157 to materially impact its financial statements.
-The Financial Accounting Standards Board issued Statement No.159, in February 2007.
-This standard applies to all entities however most of the provisions of the Statement apply only to entities that elect the fair value option.
-The Statement's objective is to improve financial statement reporting by providing entities with the opportunity to mitigate volatility in reported earnings caused by measuring related assets and liabilities differently without having to apply complex hedge accounting provisions.
-The effective date is for the first fiscal year beginning after November 15, 2007.
-The Company is currently considering the possible effects of this statement.
+The adoption of SFAS No. 157 did not have a material impact on the Company's financial condition or results of its operations.

+In February 2007, the Financial Accounting Standards Board issued Statement of Financial Accounting Standards ("SFAS") No. 159, "The Fair Value Option for Financial Assets and Financial Liabilities."
+SFAS No. 159 permits entities to choose to measure many financial instruments and certain other items at fair value.
+The objective is to improve financial reporting by providing entities with the opportunity to mitigate volatility in reported earnings caused by measuring related assets and liabilities differently without having to apply complex hedge accounting provisions.
+SFAS No. 159 is effective for financial statements issued for fiscal years beginning after November 15, 2007 and interim periods within those fiscal years, with early adoption permitted.
+The adoption of SFAS No. 159 did not have a material impact on the Company's financial condition or results of its operations.